surma/surma.dev/content/things/rust-to-webassembly.md

 ...
 ```

-It’s now clearly visible that all main contributors to the module size are custom sections, which means they are not relevant for the execution of the module.
-They all contain informating that is used for debugging, so their presence might be a bit surprising, considering we were doing a release build.
-From what I can tell, `--release` makes Rust run code optimization and remove asserts and other checks.
+It’s now clearly visible that all main contributors to the module size are custom sections, which — by definition — are not relevant for the execution of the module.
+Their names imply that they contain information that is used for debugging, so it is somewhat surprising they are even emitted for a `--release` build.
+I suspect that release builds make `rustc` turn on code optimization, remove asserts and other checks.
 It does not affect whether debug symbols are packed into the binary.

-wabt comes with `wasm-strip`, a tool that removes everything that is unnecessary, including custom sections.
+To address this we can use `wasm-strip`, provided yet again by wabt.
+It’s a tool that removes everything that is unnecessary, including custom sections.
 After stripping, we are left with a module of a whopping 116B.
-Disassembling it show that the only function in that module is called `add` and executes `(f64.add (local.get 0) (local.get 1)))`, which means the Rust compiler was able to emit optimal code.
+Disassembling it shows that the only function in that module is called `add` and executes `(f64.add (local.get 0) (local.get 1))`, which means the Rust compiler was able to emit optimal code.
 Of course, staying on top of binary size gets more complicated with a growing code base.

 ### Sneaky bloat

 I have seen a couple of complaints online about how big WebAssembly modules create by Rust are that do a seemingly small job.
 In my experience, there are three reasons why Rust emits surprisingly big WebAssembly binaries:

 * Debug build (i.e. forgetting to pass `--release` to `Cargo`)
-* Debug symbols (i.e. forgetting to run `wasm-strip)
+* Debug symbols (i.e. forgetting to run `wasm-strip`)
 * String formatting and panics

 We have looked at the first two.
 Let’s take a closer look at the last one.
-This innocuois line of code compiles to 18KB of WebAssembly:
+This innocuous line of code compiles to 18KB of WebAssembly:

 ```rust
 static PRIMES: &[i32] = &[2, 3, 5, 7, 11, 13, 17, 19, 23];